 Still, the better response is not to dismiss Isaacson as a glossy celebrant of genius.
 It is to read him for what he actually does well.
 He makes big systems legible through individual lives.
 He explains the emotional weather around invention.
 He writes books that ordinary readers can enter without prior expert knowledge.

-That is a real public service, especially in fields like biotechnology and computing, where the stakes are high and the language can become inaccessible fast.
+That is a public service, especially in fields like biotechnology and computing, where the stakes are high and the language can become inaccessible fast.

 Why Walter Isaacson still belongs in the library